Uoqaus - an adaptation of the Finnish word “huokaus”, meaning to sigh.

 is a multidisciplinary artist working in sculpture, photography, and related media.
 Based in San Francisco, with an MFA from the San Francisco Art Institute.
 Cutrona’s work is shaped by the locus and limits of their queer experience.

-is a songwriter soon to be based in Boston, MA.
+is a songwriter based in Boston, MA.
 In 2018 he toured the US selling merch for WHY?.
 In 2019 he played guitar for singer-songwriter Tomberlin, performing at festivals such as Primavera Sound and appearing on NPR’s Tiny Desk.
 He investigates musical practices that operate outside of commercial consolidation, and explores how musical forms are shaped by quotidian social fabrics.